svanderburg/php-sbdata/README.md

 The above function invokes a function named: `queryNumOfItems` that determines the amount of records in the database and divides it by the page size.
 Rounding the result up gives us the required amount pages.

+(As a sidenote: in addition to referring to the function name, it is also possible to define the query function as an anonymous function and refer to the closure).

 In addition to defining the table, we must also query the records that the table needs to display.